Transport mobility package – current legal status

-The Transport Mobility Package is a set of rules and regulations proposed and implemented by the European Parliament as early as 2020.
-The main objective of the package is to improve drivers’ working conditions – both in terms of pay and in terms of rest and recovery.
-Equally important is the regulation of the intra-Community transport market.
-Although the mobility package has been in place for three years, 2023 has brought further changes that require transport companies to adapt to the updated rules.
-The entire transformation process is expected to last until 2026.
+The Mobility Package in Transport is a set of regulations and provisions proposed and implemented by the European Parliament in 2020.
+The main objective of the package is to improve the working conditions of drivers – both in terms of wages and rest and regeneration.
+An equally important assumption is to regulate the intra-Community transport market.
+The Mobility Package has been in force for several years now.
+Each year, subsequent changes provided for in the package have come into force.
+This means that transport companies, carriers and drivers must be constantly vigilant and prepared to implement new procedures.
+Adapting to the current regulations is crucial – those who ignore the changes often face high financial penalties.
+The transformation process is to last until 2026 and everything indicates that this deadline will be met.

 Table of contents: